Using Fluorescence Detected Two-Dimensional Spectroscopy to Investigate Initial Exciton Delocalization Between Coupled Chromophores: Theoretical Model

 The one-exciton states can be expressed in terms of the local D and A states according to $ | \xi \rangle = C_{D}(\xi) |D \rangle + C_{A}(\xi) |A \rangle$; the coefficients as well as the one-exciton energies are given in the Supplementary Material (Suppl.
 Mat.).
 For the heterodimer there is a single two-exciton state $ | \sigma \rangle = |D \rangle|A \rangle$ having energy $ E_\sigma=E_++E_-=E_D + E_A$.
 The transition dipole moments are given by

 In FD2DS experiments four laser pulses interact with the sample as sketched in Fig.~\ref{fig:Pulse_Sequence}.
-The observable is the time-integrated fluorescence.
+The observable is the time-integrated fluorescence with any time information coming solely from the timing of the four pulses.
+Thus it should not be confused with time-resolved fluorescence detection as studied, e.g., in Ref. \citenum{balevicius15_74101} for a weakly coupled heterodimer system.
 According to our model (cf. Fig.~\ref{fig:Level_Scheme}) the one-exciton states decay radiatively with rates $\gamma_{\rm fl\pm}$.
 For the coupled system and assuming that the energy splitting of the one-exciton states is much larger than the thermal energy, only the lower one-exciton state will be fluorescing.
 The equilibration between the one-exciton states, i.e. the transition $|+\rangle \rightarrow |-\rangle$, shall proceed with a rate $k_+$.
 In addition the four pulse interactions can populate the two-exciton state, which can radiatively decay into the one-exciton states with rates $\gamma_{\rm fl \pm}$.
-Note that in principle there could be a direct two-photon emission leading the ground state.
+Note that in principle there could be a direct two-photon emission leading to the ground state.
 This is, however, a rather unlikely process and therefore will be neglected.
 Competing with the radiative decay of the two-exciton state is the nonradiative deactivation via annihilation with rates $k_{\sigma \pm}$.
 The nonradiative decay of the two-exciton state is a consequence of the coupling to local doubly excited states, which rapidly decay via nonadiabatic transitions.
 The details of this coupling are strongly dependent on the energetic mismatch and the ratio of transition dipole moments for the delocalized two-exciton state and the local doubly excited state.~\cite{kuhn96_8586,kuhn97_809,renger97_3406,bruggemann03_746,yan12_105004} In passing we note that one can also view the process of annihilation as a sequence of exciton fusion and nonadiabatic deactivation at a certain chromophore.~\cite{may09_10086} In any case, to keep the model simple, we will discuss the two decay channels of the two-exciton state in terms of the ratio between the respective rates, $k_{\sigma \pm}$ and $\gamma_{\rm fl \pm}$, only.

 In analogy to PE2DS the absorptive signal in rotating wave approximation can be split into a rephasing and a nonrephasing part, i.e.

 with